dbarneche/2014-07-14-Dalhousie/lessons/90-reproducible/docs/knitr.md

-# Examples from lesson number 1 - Intro to R - presented by Rich FitzJohn
+# Examples from lesson #1 - Intro to R - presented by Diego Barneche

 ## Vector types

-Diego just told us that in R we have 5 different types of vector.
+There are 5 different types of vector in R.

 ```r
 x <- TRUE       # x becomes TRUE